 Vitamin C is an essential ingredient for your skin, and general health.
 UV rays from the sun decrease vitamin C levels inside the skin, so using it topically will help increase your levels.
+Vitamin C is loved for its anti-aging benefits that help to repair existing skin damage and for helping prevent fine lines and wrinkles.
 Vitamin C is loved for its anti-aging benefits that help to repair existing skin damage.
 One cause of skin damage to avoid is from the sun-- UV rays have free radicals that launch tiny attacks on the healthy cells in our bodies, and this includes skin cells too.
 Vitamin C actually helps to block free radical damage before it even happens, thanks to its antioxidant properties!

 Hydrating ingredients like aloe vera or cocoa butter are both high in vitamins A, B, C, etc. The additional nourishment helps seal in moisture, and improve your skin texture over time.
 A great hack is applying hydrating products right out of the shower, without towel drying.
 Instead of compensating for drying off those water droplets, you can seal them right in by applying moisturizer on damp skin.
 You’ll save time and be extra hydrated!